 One Growing Company, Two Growth Choices

-Growing a software as a service business is no easy task.
+Growing a SaaS business is no easy task, especially considering the vast differences between debt financing vs. equity financing.
 Regardless of your industry or geography, acquiring new customers, growing existing relationships, attracting top-performing talent, and managing the numerous administrative requirements of a business takes a great deal of effort from business owners and leaders.
 But the one thing that drives all those critical functions: capital.

 For those growing a SaaS company, capital is everything.
 It’s how you retain and add talent, expand your platform, and keep your business moving forward.
 But subscription-based models often require SaaS companies to incur expenses early on to make sales that lead to future revenue, which can lead to cash flow challenges.
 So, what are your options?

 In general, debt financing and equity financing are two available solutions for getting working capital for your SaaS company.
 These are two broad categories that encompass a variety of loan types and investments.
 Here, we’ll explain debt financing vs. equity financing, the specific options available, and when one makes sense over the other.

 First, let’s recap what venture debt financing is.
 Debt financing is a way for SaaS companies to obtain working capital without giving up equity or a board seat.
 While debt financing can come in the form of secured and unsecured loans, most venture debt lenders require some form of collateral.
 For banks, collateral can be a variety of things such as real estate, equipment, and accounts receivable.
 But growing SaaS companies often don’t have much in the way of these types of assets — if any at all.
 Thus, it can be difficult for SaaS companies to obtain a bank loan.